johannesjh/req2flatpak/README.rst

 To learn more about available commandline options, run ``req2flatpak.py --help``.

-Note that programmatic usage of req2flatpakis also possible.
+Note that programmatic usage of req2flatpak is also possible.
 This means you can write a python script to invoke req2flatpak, which allows to tweak the desired behavior in many ways.

-Go read the `documentation <https://johannesjh.github.io/req2flatpak/>`__ to learn more about req2flatpak's commandline and python APIs.
+Go read the `documentation <https://johannesjh.github.io/req2flatpak/>`__ to learn more about req2flatpak's commandline and Python APIs.
 The documentation includes further examples to help you get started quickly.